 There is hereby created and established an Environmental Commission, in and for the Township of Jefferson, for the protection, development or use of natural resources, including water resources, located within its territorial limits.

 The Commission shall consist of seven members and two alternate members to be appointed by the Mayor.
-One regular member shall also be a member of the Township Planning Board, and all members shall be residents of the Township of Jefferson.
+One regular member shall also be a member of the Township Land Use Board, and all members shall be residents of the Township of Jefferson.

 The members shall serve without compensation, except as hereinafter provided.

 The Mayor shall designate one of the members to serve as Chairman and presiding officer of the Commission.